 As well, I’ll be looking for a few key donors who can give larger amounts.
 Please don’t think that this lines my pockets.
 The level of output I’ve maintained over the last 30 years (the writing and production of 21 CDs, several DVDs, books, and a schedule of 100 concerts per year ) requires an office and support staff.

 If I focus this year on shoring up support, I can soon again re-focus on my mission to “refresh Christian faith and spiritual tradition for the weary and the wary” with the confidence that I can do it both well and responsibly.

-If you already know that you’d like to be a monthly supporter, you can set that up online HERE…
+If you already know that you’d like to be a monthly supporter, you can register online here.

-Otherwise, you’ll be hearing from me—via email, snail mail, social media etc.— over the next months.
+Otherwise, you’ll be hearing from me—via email, snail mail, social media, etc.— over the next months.
 Please bear with me.
 If you can help… great!
-And if not…no worries, but I would appreciate if you would keep me in your prayers.
+And if not…no worries, but I would appreciate it if you would keep me in your prayers.